JBI INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Janus International Group, Inc. And Encourages Investors To C...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-31, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Janus International Group, Inc. (“Janus” or“the Company”) (NYSE: JBI).
-Investors who purchased Janus securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/JBI .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Janus International Group, Inc. ("Janus" or "the Company") (NYSE: JBI ).
+Investors who purchased Janus securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/JBI .

 Investigation Details